-Based on the requirements and data structure above, the architecture of both prototypes can be designed.
+Based on the requirements above, the architecture of both prototypes can be designed.
 While the requirements only specify the input and output, the components and workflow also need to be specified.
 This section aims at giving an architectural overview of both prototypes, alongside their design decisions.

 A design decision that has been made for both prototypes is to split the evaluation of each expression into a separate kernel or kernel dispatch as seen in Figure 3.2.
 As explained in Section 2.2.1, it is desirable to reduce the occurrence of thread divergence as much as possible.
 Although the SIMT programming model tries to mitigate the negative effects of thread divergence, it is still a good idea to avoid it when possible.
 For this use-case, thread divergence can easily be avoided by not evaluating all expressions in a single kernel or kernel dispatch.
 GPUs are able to have multiple resident grids, with modern GPUs being able to accommodate 128 grids concurrently (Nvidia, 2025b).
 One grid corresponds to one kernel dispatch, and therefore allows up-to 128 kernels to be run concurrently.
-Therefore, dispatching a kernel for each expression, further increases GPU utilisation.
+Therefore, dispatching a kernel for each expression, has the possibility to improve the performance.
 In the case of the interpreter, having only one kernel that can be dispatched for each expression, also simplifies the kernel itself.
 This is because the kernel can focus on evaluating one expression and does not require additional code to handle multiple expressions at once.
-Similarly, the transpiler can also be simplified, as it can generate many smaller kernels rather than one big kernel.
+Similarly, the transpiler can also be simplified, as it can generate many smaller kernels than one big kernel.
 Additionally, the smaller kernels do not need any branching, because the generated code only needs to perform the operations as they occur in the expression itself.
-This also reduces the overhead on the GPU.